chef/chef-web-docs/README.md

 Run:

-    make release
+    make master

-This will build *all* the documentation into HTML, and place it inside `./build/chef/`.
+This will build *all* the documentation into HTML, and place it inside `./build/`.
-Open `./build/chef/index.html` to view the rendered files locally.
+Open `./build/index.html` to view the rendered files locally.

 IMPORTANT: Depending on what has changed since the last time a build was run, the build process can take anywhere from a few minutes to a few hours.
 The make file gets changed a lot because Chef uses this file to manage how the docs get published to our website.
 For your local builds, you may want to edit the make file prior to building to only use the chef_master build, which is the build to use for the current version of Chef.